Benchmark of Benchmarks: Unpacking Influence and Code Repository Quality in LLM Safety Benchmarks: Data Under Study

-\mypara{Non-Benchmark Papers} To facilitate comparative analysis and assess the influence of benchmark papers, we additionally collect non-benchmark papers within the same safety topics to serve as control groups.
+\mypara{Non-Benchmark Papers} To facilitate comparative analysis and assess the adoption of benchmark papers, we additionally collect non-benchmark papers within the same safety topics to serve as control groups.
 We initially experimented with the Semantic Scholar API and the Google Scholar website to collect papers that are not benchmarks.
 However, such an attempt yielded an excessive volume of results, with most having a low relevance.
 For example, when trying to retrieve non-benchmark papers about hallucination, we obtain about 37,100 papers from Semantic Scholar, while most of them only mention ``hallucination'' in the abstract as background knowledge.
 Consequently, we refine our method and switch to examining four actively maintained GitHub repositories specializing in LLM safety literature~\cite{llm_ssp_1,llm_ssp_2,llm_ssp_3,llm_ssp_4}.\footnote{We manually verified that all collected benchmark papers were also present in the four repositories, with no additional benchmark papers identified.
-Thus, benchmark and non-benchmark papers' data sources can be considered similar.} Specifically, we manually identify LLM safety-related papers from the above repositories, adhering to two main criteria: \hybf{[1]} Papers must fall within the three selected topics. \hybf{[2]} Papers are not benchmark, SOK, or survey papers. \hyit{Finally, we keep 382 screened non-benchmark papers.}
+Thus, benchmark and non-benchmark papers' data sources can be considered similar.} Specifically, we manually identify LLM safety-related papers from the above repositories, adhering to two main criteria: \hybf{[1]} Papers must fall within the three selected topics. \hybf{[2]} Papers are not benchmark, SoK, or survey papers. \hyit{Finally, we keep 382 screened non-benchmark papers.} Importantly, since all 31 benchmark papers also appear in the same four curated repositories (as verified in the footnote above), any curation bias affects both groups symmetrically.
+Our findings therefore characterize differences \emph{within} high-visibility LLM safety research.
+Moreover, if the control group were replaced with average-quality papers (with lower citations), benchmarks would appear relatively more influential, making our comparison conservative.